labmec/neopz/docs/structmatrix/structindex.rst

 .. contents:: Table of Contents

-The TPZStructMatrix hierarchy is responsible for creating the interface between the Linear Algebra and the Finite Element.
+The :cpp:expr:`TPZStructMatrix` hierarchy is responsible for creating the interface between the Linear Algebra and the Finite Element.
 It is the set of classes responsible for creating the Finite Element matrix and coordinating its assembly.
 The available Structural Matrices are listed in :doc:`structoptions`, and the Parallel Schemes in :doc:`parallelinterfaces`.

 The Structural Matrix Template
 ------------------------------